 Someone has described unforgiveness as drinking poison and hoping it hurts the person who has hurt you.

 To forgive someone else actually helps you.
 It’s the antidote to the poison that has been ruining your life.
-Many people have been completely set free, even physically healed after they chose to forgive someone, to let go of the past and determine to move forwards without being tied back or held down by their past hurts.
+Many people have been completely set free, even physically healed after they chose to forgive someone.
+When we forgive we can begin to let go of the past and determine to move forward in life.

 Is it hard?
 Yes.
 Is it possible?
 Yes.
 Is it helpful?
 Yes!

 I know from personal experience because I was able to forgive someone who was driving when my brother was killed.
 It was not the driver’s fault in any way but a member of my family wasn’t able to forgive the driver and so this family member lived with an anger in their heart until the day they died.
 This impacted their life in a negative way whereas I was able to live free of anger or bitterness.

 In 2018 a police officer called Amber Guyger in Dallas shot dead a man called Botham Jean in his own home.
 She had mistakenly entered his home thinking it was her own apartment and shot Botham Jean dead.
 In court in October 2019, she was given a 10 year sentence.

 But in Court, the brother of Botham Jean, called Brandt Jean made a speech to Amber Guyger.
 Instead of hating her, he did something that the Judge said he had never seen in Court in his whole career.
 Brandt Jean told Amber that he forgave her, that he loved her, that he wanted the best for her.
 Then (with Amber Guyger in tears and also the Judge), Brandt asked and got permission to give Amber a hug, which he did for quite a while.